Nonequilibrium Polaritonics - Nonlinear Effects and Optical Switching: Fr ohlich Hamiltonian and Floquet-Keldysh Method

 In a waveguide of length $l$, the ratio between the initial and the transmitted intensity is given by $T\sim \exp(-\alpha\, l/l_o)$.
 Here $\alpha / l_o$, is the absorption coefficient divided by the unit length $l_o$, where $\alpha$ includes an average over one period of the external periodic driving field with frequency $\Omega_L$.
-We recognize that $\omega\delta G $ can be understood as the leading contribution to the relative absorption coefficient as discussed in detail in ref. \cite{Jauho_1}.
-In \ref{Fig_m} we show the relative transmission of photons $T/T_0$ within the waveguide of unit length $l=l_o$ as a function of the external laser frequency $\Omega_L$.
+It can be recognized that $\omega\delta G $ can be understood as the leading contribution to the relative absorption coefficient as discussed in detail in ref. \cite{Jauho_1}.
+In \ref{Fig_m} is shown the relative transmission of photons $T/T_0$ within the waveguide of unit length $l=l_o$ as a function of the external laser frequency $\Omega_L$.
 Depending on the frequency of the driving field, an intensity drop of up to $25 \%$ is observed.
 By increasing the length of the waveguide or the density of the grains this effect is enhanced.
-Therefore we conclude, that by switching laser light of an appropriate frequency of about $\hbar \Omega_L/t \sim 1.35 $, the transmitted photon intensity through the waveguide can be significantly altered, and by varying the length of the waveguide the transmission inside the waveguide can in fact be turned on and off.
-The calculated lifetime of the coupled state in the position of the fano resonance for the presented parameters eaquals $t\,=\,5.908\cdot 10^{-15}\,s $.
+Therefore one can conclude, that by switching laser light of an appropriate frequency of about $\hbar \Omega_L/t \sim 1.35 $, the transmitted photon intensity through the waveguide can be significantly altered, and by varying the length of the waveguide the transmission inside the waveguide can in fact be turned on and off.
+The calculated lifetime of the coupled state in the position of the Fano resonance for the presented parameters equals $t\,=\,5.908\cdot 10^{-15}\,s $.
 After that reaction time the switch should be in the initial state and ready for the next signal.
-In Fig.\ref{Composed_Pic} we discuss the evolution of the density of states LDOS and the corresponding lifetimes of these states with increasing external laser amplitude.
-It is found, that the Floquet-sidebands evolve with raising field amplitude and so does the calculated inverse lifetime.
-That behavior results actually in a deminishing of the lifetime of coupled states with raising field amplitude and it can be clealy observed, that the minimum of lifetime is shifting with increasing amplitude towards the position of the Fano resonance, which is located at $\omega\,=\,2.34\,eV$ and $\Omega\,=\, 1.17\,eV$.
+In Fig.\ref{Composed_Pic} the evolution of the corresponding lifetimes with increasing external laser amplitude is discussed.
+It is found, that the Floquet sidebands evolve with raising field amplitude and so does the calculated inverse lifetime.
+The inverse lifetime of coupled states with raising field amplitude is diminished.
+It can be clearly observed, that the minimum is shifting with increasing amplitude towards the position of the lower band edges for $\omega>0$ and to the upper band edges for $\omega<0$.